Retinopathy of Prematurity

-If an infant is born prematurely, with the retinal blood vessel development incomplete, problems occur.
+If an infant is born prematurely, with the retinal blood vessel development incomplete, problems start to occur.
 Abnormal blood vessels may develop which can subsequently lead to bleeding and scar tissue formation.
 This may then stretch the retina pulling it out of position and as a result there can be visual loss.

 Currently, treatment relies on the destruction of the areas of the retina that are without blood vessels.
 This becomes necessary only if the disease has reached a certain, well defined stage, as the milder forms often regress spontaneously.
 By destroying the retina, the stimulus for the growth of the abnormal blood vessels is removed.
 The destruction is achieved by cryotherapy (literally freezing the retina, using a small pulse) or photocoagulation with laser energy.
 Rarely, surgery is undertaken in an attempt to remove the scar tissue.
 To prevent ROP, Paediatricians attempt to minimise the amount of supplemental oxygen the infant is receiving.